LittleYoungFish/UniMind/README.md

 ## Overview

 Agile Mind is an AI-powered development platform that builds software repositories from natural language descriptions.
-It uses a multi-agent architecture to automate the software development process, from requirements gathering to code generation and documentation.
+It uses a LLM-based multi-agent architecture to automate the software development process, from requirements gathering to code generation and documentation.

 ## Features